-That aside, you might have noticed by now that the screen choices now include an FHD touchscreen option for the XPS 13 9380.
-As of early March 2019, the FHD touch version is available as a $100 extra option for the Core i3 and i5 configurations with up to 8 GB of RAM.
+That aside, you might have noticed by now that the screen choices now include an FHD touch screen option for the XPS 13 9380.
+As of early March 2019, the FHD touch display version is available as a $100 extra option for the Core i3 and i5 configurations with up to 8 GB of RAM.
 For now, you can’t get it with the i7 processor, 16 GB of RAM and more than 256 GB of storage, and I don’t think that’s going to change anytime soon.

-Update: Dell sources panel from both Sharp and AOU this time around.
+Update: Dell sources panels from both Sharp and AOU this time around.
 In the US, 4K models ship with a panel from AU Optronics (AUO 282B B133ZAN), while in Europe they still sell with the Sharp SHP148B panel used on the previous generations.
-The AUO panels are somewhat dimmer (around 400-nits, compared to the 480+ nits of the Sharp options), offer a brighter black level and thus lower contrast (around 1100:1, compared to around 1400:1 for the Sharps), but at the same time, they no longer use PWM for brightness adjustments.
+The AUO 4K displays are somewhat dimmer (around 400-nits, compared to the 480+ nits of the Sharp options), offer a brighter black level and thus lower contrast (around 1100:1, compared to around 1400:1 for the Sharps), but at the same time, they no longer use PWM for brightness adjustments.
 Color reproduction is still about the same between the two, at about 78% of Adobe RGB.

 Overall, while there is a theoretical loss in quality between the Sharp and AUO panels, most users won’t probably notice the differences in real-life.
-I do expect the 9380 to be more difficult to use outside though, in bright light, due to its lower brightness.
+I do expect the XPS 13 9380 to be more difficult to use outside though, in bright light, due to its lower brightness.

 It’s also worth adding that the max-brightness is by-default reduced on battery, and you can deactivate this setting from the BIOS, where you’ll also find the option to deactivate Content Adaptive Brightness Control (CABC).

 Update2: The situation is similar for the FHD screen options, with AU Optronics AUO5B2D panels shipping in the US, and Sharp SHP1484 panels available in Europe.
-In this case, the two panels are similar, though, with a max brightness of 400+ nits, contrast of around 1600:1 and 77% AdobeRGB coverage.
+In this case, the two panels are similar, though, with a max brightness of 400+ nits, a contrast of around 1600:1 and 77% AdobeRGB coverage.
 The Sharp panel still uses PWM for brightness modulation, but only at levels under 20%.